 For The Fun Of Frankfurt

 A survey like this would not be complete without referencing Frankfurt.
-It has been discerned that if one could be fatally prevented from doing other than x when it is true that she would do ~x, then to x can be secured as the only possible act.
+It has been discerned (by Locke and others) that if one could be prevented from freely doing other than x when it is true that she would do ~x, then to x can be secured as the only possible act.
 Doing other than x would become impossible.
+(Not just doing and trying to do, but also choosing x is at the heart of Frankfurt.)
+Frankfurt counter examples pertain to limiting possible alternatives prior to intentions being formed.
 When xing is done, it would obtain without possible alternatives.
-Therefore, the ability to do otherwise is not a necessary condition for moral accountability if the possibility of libertarian freedom can be prevented from being exercised other than in one direction.
-(Of course, there are counter arguments to Frankfurt’s challenge to PAP.)
+Therefore, the ability to do otherwise (or to freely choose otherwise) is not a necessary condition for moral accountability if the possibility of libertarian or even compatibilist freedom can be prevented from being exercised other than in one direction.

 Incompatibilism Has Some Catching Up To Do

-- Given LFW, either our choices are not moral or an infinite regress accompanies all choices
+*Given LFW, either our choices are not moral (agent / event causation) or an infinite regress of choosing choices accompanies all choices